GSandhu2/ASmartMusicRecommender/reports/May3.md

         - Write FullAnalysis and other Algorithm classes.
         - Rewrite Transform to run faster, maybe multithreaded.
     - Frontend:
         - Call on backend methods using buttons and text boxes.
+(Arnav)
         - Clickable links to Spotify songs.
+(Arnav)